 Step 1: Open the DNS Management Console

-On Windows Server 2016 just type DNS in the search Box to quickly find the DNS console.
+On your Windows Server type DNS in the search box to quickly find the DNS console.

 Step 2: Create New Reverse Lookup Zone